History at Hillside

 Finally, history at Hillside promotes cultural development by giving children the opportunity to learn and study about people from different cultures throughout our units on world history.
 These units include: the Mayans, the Egyptians and the Greeks Through our comprehensive study of British history, children are also supported to consider how other cultures have had an impact on the current British culture.

 The contribution of History to teaching in other curriculum areas

 Staff at Hillside are very passionate that children understand that having a comprehensive understanding of the past can influence positive change for the future.
-Therefore we ensure that history contributes significantly to the teaching of Personal, Social, Health and Citizenship Education.
-Children develop self -confidence by having opportunities to explain their views on a number of social questions such as how society should respond to poverty and homelessness or whether they think modern toys are better than old toys.
-Children are given the opportunity to respond ethically to questions such as ‘were the Mayans really brutal, or did they just not know any different?’ and ‘were the Greeks really great?’
+Therefore we ensure that history contributes significantly to the teaching of Personal, Social, Health and Economic Education.
+Children develop self-confidence by having opportunities to explain their views on a number of social questions such as how society should respond to poverty and homelessness or whether they think modern toys are better than old toys.
+Children are given the opportunity to respond ethically to questions such as were the Vikings really raiders or did they become settlers?

 In addition, they discover how to be active citizens in a democratic society by learning how laws are made and changed.
 They learn that society is made up of people from different cultures and start to develop respect and tolerance for others.

 Computing enhances our teaching of History wherever appropriate in all key stages.
 The children use computing in a variety of ways such as word processing, researching information safely online using secondary sources and presenting information via PowerPoint.
 Also, on many occasions, the children's historical knowledge has formed the basis of computing units.
 For example, in Year Five the children design and create games using Purple Mash.
 As a stimulus for their game, the children ensure that it is inspired by their learning on the Ancient Greeks.